sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 8. **Parashurama vs. the Kshatriyas** - *c.
 400 BCE–300 CE*
    Parashurama, the sixth avatar of Vishnu, combats the Kshatriya (warrior) class repeatedly when they become corrupt and oppressive.
 This myth, found in the *Puranas* and the *Mahabharata*, emphasizes divine justice and the restoration of dharma.

+## Shiva

+Like ancient stories tell him as very main character in cosmic events(samudra manthan).
+Pretty sure it was a grand planatery event that happened.
+One guy told shiva(shivaling) as universal consciesness.
+Another aspect of shiva is he is worshiped by gods and demons alike.
+Another aspect of shiva is when things get too evil.
+He destroys the world for a reset.
+(Kinda makes sense from earth flip/earth reset perspective).

 ## Citations

 1. https://talkorigins.org/faqs/flood-myths.html#Tamil